AnupSharma12/elonsmoney/README.md

 ## Features

-- **$830 Billion to Spend**.
-Elon has this money you can use it all
+- You get 830 billion dollars of elons money to spend
-- **40+ Items**.
-You can buy, than 40 things from candy for $1 to a cruise ship for $930 million
+- Theres like 40 things to buy, from candy for $1 to a big cruise ship for $930 million
-- **Live Balance**.
-Your balance updates as you make buys and sells
+- Your money goes up or down right away when you buy or sell stuff
-- **Smart Controls**.
-You can't buy things you can't afford; you can sell items to get some money back
+- You cant buy things if you dont have enough money but you can sell stuff to get money back
-- **Itemized Receipt**.
-You can see what you bought how much you spent and what part of Elons fortune you used
+- It shows you a list at the end of everything you bought and how much of elons money you used
-- **Sticky Balance Bar**.
-You can see your balance as you scroll through things
+- The money bar stays at the top so you always know how much you have left
-- **Responsive Grid**.
-This works on any size screen
+- It works on any phone or computer screen

 ## How to Run